Musheer360/SimuSoul/README.md

-# Firebase Studio
+# SimuSoul - Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter project built with Firebase Studio integration.

+## Getting Started

-To get started, take a look at src/app/page.tsx.
+To get started with development, take a look at `src/app/page.tsx`.

+## Features
+- NextJS framework
+- Firebase integration
+- Modern React development